+One-Punch Man season 3 was criticized for not having much Saitama action.
+This trend is only likely to worsen in the forthcoming season 3.
 Fans who felt that One-Punch Man season 2 was unfavorably light in Saitama are likely in for more of the same in the upcoming season 3.
-One-Punch Man‘s first season was a huge anime crossover hit, attracting legions of fans seemingly overnight, and a major factor in that success was the wonderfully nonchalant main character, Saitama.
+One-Punch Man‘s first season was a huge anime crossover hit, attracting legions of fans seemingly overnight.
+The major factor in that success was the wonderfully nonchalant main character, Saitama.
 A breath of fresh air compared to other anime protagonists.

-Unfortunately, One-Punch Man‘s second season was released to notably less acclaim.
+Unfortunately, One-Punch Man‘s second season was less acclaimed.
 Aside from the drop in visual quality that came from switching up animation studios, many fans felt that One-Punch Man season 2 didn’t feature Saitama anywhere near as prominently as the first season.
 For most of the episodes, Saitama’s story is the B-plot, as the Caped Baldy dons a disguise and competes in a martial arts tournament.
 Meanwhile, the real story is taking place outside the arena, where the Monster Association has invaded and is engaged in battle with numerous S-Class heroes across the city, with Garou still also on the loose.

 Of course, Saitama does regain the spotlight towards the end of One-Punch Man season 2, taking out two big-shot villains from the Monster Association: Gouketsu and Elder Centipede.
-Fans might’ve been hoping that season 2 was a one-off vacation for the One-Punch Man, but it’s likely that season 3 will feature Saitama to an even lesser extent, based on the manga series the anime is closely adapted from.
+Fans might’ve been hoping that season 2 was a one-off vacation for the One-Punch Man.
+But it’s likely that season 3 will feature Saitama to an even lesser extent, based on the manga series the anime is closely adapted from.

 However, the lack of Saitama in season 3 may not necessarily be negative.
-The series is packed with fascinating and colorful characters, both on the heroic and villainous ends of the equation, and benching Saitama for a while allows more time to explore Genos, King, Fubuki, etc, all of whom are compelling and often hilarious figures in their own right.
-With that said, those characters aren’t necessarily the ones fans tune in to see, and it turns out that being able to win any fight in one punch can be a double-edged sword when it comes to screen time.
+Because it is full of fascinating and colorful characters.
+Both on the heroic and villainous ends of the equation.
+Benching Saitama for a while allows more time to explore Genos, King, Fubuki, etc. All of whom are compelling and often hilarious figures in their own right.
+With that said, those characters aren’t necessarily the ones fans tune in to see.
+It turns out that being able to win any fight in one punch can be a double-edged sword when it comes to screen time.